-Here are some of my favorite small ship cruise lines for families.
+With that in mind, here are some of my favorite small ship cruise lines that are a perfect fit for your next family cruise!

 Uncruise is named because it is unlike large ship cruises in every way.

-Like other small ship cruise companies, they are all about getting you off the ship, exploring the destinations en route.
+Like other small ship cruise companies, they are all about getting you off the ship, letting you explore the destinations en route.

 A family-friendly UnCruise adventure is a unique way to experience Alaska, Central America, Baja, Pacific Northwest, or the Hawaiian Islands.

-If you have kids who love nature and exploration then you may want to consider Linbald Expeditions.
+If you have kids who love nature and exploration, Linbald Expeditions is the perfect option for a family cruise!

 They optimize daily “In the Field” activities to prompt kids to watch out for a particular item, like a creature with scales or a giant coral head on land, then record their observations in their Field Notebook.

-Kids also take part in a variety of fun activities: snorkeling with sea lions in Galápagos and Baja, identifying whale flukes in Alaska, or kayaking with penguins in Antarctica.
+Kids can also take part in a variety of fun activities, including snorkeling with sea lions in the Galápagos and Baja, identifying whale flukes in Alaska, or kayaking with penguins in Antarctica.

-If expedition-type travel is not really your thing, you may want to consider Crystal Cruises.
+If expedition-type travel isn’t your thing, consider Crystal Cruises!

-They are a little larger with about 900 guests but they are the only small ship, luxury cruise line with dedicated kids spaces.
+They are a little larger, with about 900 guests per ship, but they’re the only small, luxury cruise line with dedicated kids spaces.

-Now you aren’t going to find the breadth of activities a mega-ship provides but they have a kid’s area that boasts art supplies, board games, building blocks, dedicated spaces with plush seating for reading or watching movies.
+Although Crystal Cruises doesn’t include the breadth of activities provided by a mega-ship, they still have plenty of options, including a kid’s area that boasts art supplies, board games, building blocks, and dedicated spaces with plush seating for reading or watching movies.

-Each dining venue offers menu options for kids, while in-room babysitting services are also available upon request for young ones.
+Each dining venue offers menu options for kids, while in-room babysitting services are also available upon request for your younger ones.

 What I really love is their destination-inspired activities: